 Avocados are spectacular fruits that lend themselves to all kinds of savory dishes (and sweet ones too!).
 But it’s not often we think of enjoying them grilled.

-Vegetarian bbq at its finest
+Vegetarian bbq at its most delicious

 Grilled in their skins, the avocados acquire a marvelous smoky flavor and their flesh becomes soft and warm.
 The tangy tomato salsa, spooned in the center of the avocado halves, brings a wonderful contrast to the creamy flesh.

 All in all, this is a fast and easy low-carb grilling option for the vegetarians in your household – no longer will they feel left out of all the smoky goodness that barbecuing brings!
 But most importantly: this appetizer is so delicious that everyone else will want some, too.

 Food & wine pairing: Dry Riesling with grilled avocado